Parish Council Meetings

 Annual Meeting of the Council

-This is the first meeting of the newly elected or uncontested Council members where the chairman and vice-chairman are elected and committee members and representatives to other bodies appointed.
-Where new members have been co-opted, they attend the meeting but are unable to vote on issues until the subsequent meeting where the co-option is confirmed.
+This is the first meeting of the newly elected or uncontested Parish Council members to carry out those things that only need doing once a year – the chairman and vice-chairman are elected and committee members and representatives to other bodies appointed.
+Additionally, policy documents and procedures are reviewed including the Risk Assessment, Standing Orders and the Financial Regulations.

 The Annual Parish or Town Meeting

 This is an additional meeting and is not a council meeting – it is a meeting of the parish or town electors called by the Parish Council Chairman and must take place between 1 March and 1 June.
 Electors can contribute to the agenda and in practice these meetings often celebrate local activities and debate current issues in the community.
 The Chairman, if present, will chair the meeting.
 The Annual Meeting of the Council and the Annual Parish Meeting are held on two different occasions to avoid confusion.
 It is not limited to just electors in Yetminster but includes the Ryme Intrinseca and Hamlet areas that encompass the whole parish.